alexisph/pvpaR/README.md

 ## Features

-- Import [time-series](https://cran.r-project.org/web/packages/zoo/index.html) of PV system measurements and meteorological conditions
+- Import [time-series](https://cran.r-project.org/web/views/TimeSeries.html) of PV system measurements and meteorological conditions
+- Imported data can be in the form of flat files (e.g. csv, xls(x), txt etc.) or database tables (e.g. MySQL, PostgreSQL, Redis, SQLite, MongoDB, Cassandra etc.) or scraped from the [web](https://cran.r-project.org/web/views/WebTechnologies.html)
 - User selectable date ranges
 - Plot measurements and model results as [dynamic graphs](http://dygraphs.com/)
-- Model PV system performance from the meteorological time-series
+- Model the expected PV system performance from meteorological measurements
-- Model irradiance and module temperature
-- [Transpose](https://cran.r-project.org/web/packages/solaR/index.html) global horizontal irradiance to the plane of array and checks for measurement errors
+- Model and [transpose](https://cran.r-project.org/web/packages/solaR/index.html) the incident irradiance to the plane of array
+- Model module temperature
-- Compares model results with recorded measurements
+- Compares model results with recorded measurements and checks for measurement errors
-- Identifies faults and abnormal performance loss
+- Identifies outliers and abnormal performance losses
-- Classifies the identified faults and prints the timestamp of the identified fault
+- Classifies the identified faults and shows the occurence of the identified fault

 ## Usage